 - The ship in general is relatively new compared to other hardware in the industry, and has more activities.
-And although there will be a lot of total passengers on the ship (probably around 4,200, of which JCCC4 should represent roughly 20%), it’s so thoughtfully designed that it never feels crowded (with the possibile exception of sailaway, when most people choose to be on the upper decks to watch the land go bye-bye.)
+And although there will be a lot of total passengers on the ship (probably around 4,200, of which JCCC5 should represent almost 25%), it’s so thoughtfully designed that it never feels crowded (with the possible exception of sailaway, when most people choose to be on the upper decks to watch the land go bye-bye.)

 - Adequate dining room space accommodate our entire group at the same dinner seating

 - Other passengers are relatively close to our age bracket compared to comparably-priced cruise lines

 - Royal Caribbean’s ships have plenty of activities for kids

 - An ice rink and surfing simulator.
 I mean, c’mon!

 Performers, concerts, and shipboard events will be announced on the Entertainment page as we secure them.
 Purchasing your cruise on jococruisecrazy.com guarantees you a seat for all of the Main Concerts, and admission to all other official events and gatherings.
 You’ll be given a (very spiffy) badge and lanyard that will identify you as a JCCC5 attendee, which will be required for admittance to the exclusive JCCC5 events.
 If you do not purchase your cruise directly through JoCo Cruise Crazy, you will not be admitted to the exclusive JCCC5 events.

 In addition to the Main Concerts, the wildly popular evening events will be back (Celebrity Artemis, the Moustache Formal, JoCo Live Band Karaoke, etc.) Expect other events throughout the week as well: meet-and-greets, Q&A sessions, etc.